Philipp, Prince of Eulenburg: Scandal

 In May 1906, Holstein sent Eulenburg a libelous and very rude letter insulting him, and challenging him to a duel to the death.
 Eulenburg wrote to Varnbüler soon after saying that: "I had a long, very heated discussion with H.M about Hol[stein] and disagreeable it was for me.
 He will not forgive me, if he should later hear anything concerning my affairs, that I have said not a word to him about what has taken place".
 After Eulenburg declined to fight the duel, Holstein decided to destroy Eulenburg by attacking him in his Achilles heel, namely by exposing his homosexuality.
 To that end, Holstein contacted the crusading journalist Maximilian Harden to inform him that Eulenburg was gay.
 Holstein had known Eulenburg since June 1886, and had on some point along the line learned of Eulenburg's sexual orientation.
 After being tipped off by Holstein, Harden started to run a series of articles in his newspaper Die Zukunft charging the "Liebenberg Round Table", a clique of homosexuals obsessed with the occult headed by Eulenburg, were dominating the Imperial court.
 Röhl wrote that Harden used terribly homophobic language in his attacks on Eulenburg, but the essence of his articles alleging the existence of a "Liebenberg Round Table" at the court was indeed correct.
+Since 1886, the newly married Wilhelm regularly stayed at Eulenburg's Liebenberg Estate in Brandenburg, officially for hunting, but in reality primarily because of the emotional environment offered by the count which provided him with relaxation and distraction, especially after his accession to the throne.
+The all-male group was characterized by a fundamental homoeroticism.
+“Phili” Eulenburg, the passionate singer, was called “the troubadour” by his friends, and the Crown Prince and later Emperor was called “the sweetheart” by the group.

 In the aftermath of the First Moroccan Crisis which ended with the Reich humiliated at the Algeciras Conference, Harden's accusations that German foreign policy was being run by a clique of homosexuals who were too "soft" to make the necessary decisions to go to war had a wide resonance.
 The belligerent ultra-nationalist Harden believed that Germany should have attacked France in 1905, even if it meant war with Britain and possibly the United States as well; in his mind, the only reason why Wilhelm chose to attend the Algeciras conference rather than go to war was because he was being advised by the Liebenberg Round Table.